 It has been said that Disney will no longer produce traditionally animated films and will only produce digitally animated films from now on.
 However, as much as there's an audience for digital animation, there will always be an audience for traditional animation (as Disney's 2D-animated films are undoubtedly their most celebrated, even to this day).

 We urge you, on behalf of everyone who worked on "The Thief" during its three decades of production and everyone who wants to see it completed, to obtain the rights to the film, restore its existing footage and complete the remaining 15-20 minutes of animation with the full involvement of Richard Williams and his animation studio.
 The incomplete footage could be finished using the same methods as the original production, in Cinemascope, with hand-drawn animations supervised by Williams.
-While source material has become scarce, with today's editing technology, a reasonable HD version of the film could be restored from Williams' 35mm workprint and the released versions combined.
+While source material has become scarce (though possible to track down), with today's editing technology, a reasonable HD version of the film could be restored from Williams' 35mm workprint and the released versions combined.
 The finished product could be released on Blu-Ray/DVD and given a theatrical run, as intended, which could be marketed as "the lost animated masterpiece over 50 years in the making."

 Your predecessors at Disney seemingly attempted to bury "The Thief" into obscurity and ruin it forever, possibly because they saw it as a threat to the "Aladdin" franchise.
 Since it clearly survived (as true art always does), we ask you now to rectify their mistake and rescue the film while it's still possible - not just because it's always been the right thing to do, but because if any film deserves it, it's this one.
 The power is yours to leave behind the legacy of traditional animation in the best way possible, by giving this masterpiece the proper ending it deserves.
 Thank you.